Union forces entered the Chesapeake Bay with impunity during the Civil War, once the CSS Virginia was destroyed

 After the British rashly attacked across the causeway and were defeated at Great Bridge, they retreated to Norfolk.
 The Americans gradually forced the loyalists and troops to abandon the city and stay on the warships in the harbor.
 American riflemen on the Norfolk shoreline then made it difficult for anyone to expose themselves on the ships.

 Dunmore finally abandoned efforts to establish a permanent base on the Elizabeth River.
-He sailed away to establish another base on Gwynn's Island.
+He sailed away from Portsmouth to establish another base on Gwynn's Island.
 Disease substantially reduced his forces there, especially among the escaped slaves.
 When the Americans placed cannon on the mainland that could reach his ships and attacked on July 9, Dunmore fled to St. George's Island near the mouth of the Potomac River.
 Maryland militia forced him away from there, and the British ships sailed out of the Chesapeake Bay in August, 1776.

 The Virginia militia succeeded in pushing the British away from the Chesapeake Bay, using just land forces without use of naval forces - but the British had the military capacity to sail back to Hampton Roads or anywhere else in the Chesapeake Bay, at any time.